HS roundup: latest round of Legion hires includes a Moose, 2 former college stars

 Nation Ford won the girls meet 81-60.

 Fort Mill won five individual events.
-Ashya Evans (400 hurdles, High jump) was a double winner for the Jackets, while Savanna Woodall (Long jump), Taniya Thomas (Shot put), and Andrea Barnes (Discus) all won their events.
+Ashya Evans (400 hurdles, High jump) won two events for the Jackets, while Savanna Woodall (Long jump), Taniya Thomas (Shot put), and Andrea Barnes (Discus) all won events.

 Fort Mill claimed the boys meet 91-50.

 Nation Ford was first in the 4x100 relay.
 The Falcons also won four individual events.
-James Chenault (100), Andre Hodge (200), Malik Bryant (High jump), and Michael Strilka (Pole vault) finished first in their event
+James Chenault (100), Andre Hodge (200), Malik Bryant (High jump), and Michael Strilka (Pole vault) finished first for Nation Ford.

 Rock Hill sweeps quad meet